Primary Navigation Mobile

 It handles far better than you’d expect for 2.7 tonnes of SUV.

 It works well, and Sport mode suspension reduces lean and helps it feel impressively keen.
 It can’t quite match the physics-bending cornering forces of something like a BMW iX M60, although that’s a lot pricier and packed with even more chassis tech.
-Brake feel could be more natural, with a clear distinction between regenerative and friction braking, but it’s by no means the worst in class.
+Brake feel could be more natural, with a clear distinction between regenerative and friction braking, but it’s by no means the worst in class and you soon dial in to it.

 Range and charging

 A regular dual motor 3 manages 390 miles of driving range under WLTP regulations, with the Performance Pack dropping this to 349.
-Those figures are towards the top of the class, and should mean 300 miles will be achievable in the real world.
+Those figures are towards the top of the class, and should mean 300 miles will be achievable in the real world at motorways speeds.
 We’ll verify that when we drive the 3 for a longer period in the UK.

 What models and trims are available?

-For the moment, there’s just the dual motor with a range of packs and options.
+For the moment, there’s just the Dual Motor with a range of packs and options.
 We’ve already talked about the Performance Pack, but there’s also the Pilot and Plus Pack.
 The Pilot Pack adds semi-autonomous driving, with steering assist, lane change assist and parking assistance.
-Plus Pack adds a 25-speaker Bowers & Wilikins stereo, soft-close doors, heated rear seats, a heated steering wheel, nicer seat fabric, the clever rear boot floor, 21-inch wheels and more.
+Plus Pack adds an excellent 25-speaker Bowers & Wilikins stereo, soft-close doors, heated rear seats, a heated steering wheel, nicer seat fabric, the clever rear boot floor, 21-inch wheels and more.

 Additional options include matrix LED headlights, 22-inch wheels and even a tow bar.
 It’ll tow a 2,200kg braked trailer if you’re interested.